yynag/books/docs/book-art-unix-program/part2.md

 images

 The thick-as-a-plank way to handle this would be to hand-write HTML table code for the desired appearance.
-Then, each time we want to add a name, we’d have to hand-write another set of <tr> and <td> tags for the entry.
+Then, each time we want to add a name, we’d have to hand-write another set of <tr/> and <td/> tags for the entry.
 This would get very tedious very quickly.
 But what’s worse, changing the format of the list would require hand-hacking every entry.

 The superficially clever way to handle this would be to make this data a three-column relation in a database, then use some fancy CGI3 technique or a database-capable templating engine like PHP to generate the page on the fly.
 But suppose we know that the list will not change very often, don’t want to run a database server just to be able to display this list, and don’t want to load the server with unnecessary CGI traffic?